About

 At the same time, these divisions are broadly known and utilized for notable societies like Engineers Cooperative Housing Society, Gulshan-e-Sehat, and AWT lodging Society.
 There are a few societies that utilize the name of Islamabad Sectors, for example, AWT, ECHS, and WAPDA Town Use the Sector D-18, Gulshan-e-Sehat Uses Sector E-18 and Faisal Town Uses sector F-18, Ministry of Commerce Society Uses the Sector Name E-19 and many.
 CDA has additionally advised the housing societies not to utilize the names of CDA areas to advance themselves and deceive the overall population.

-• Road conditions: The main roads are satisfactory but the streets are in awful condition.
+• Road conditions: The main roads are satisfactory but the streets are in bad condition.

 • Street lights: The management has just added some street lights on main road but the streets are still in darkness!